 Consider the following points when deciding on a table distribution policy.

 CREATE TABLE's optional clauses

-DISTRIBUTED RANDOMLY, and
+DISTRIBUTED BY and

 PRIMARY KEY (if the table has one) or the first column of the table as the distribution key.
-Columns with geometric or user-defined data types are not eligible as Greenplum Database distribution key columns.
-If a table does not have an eligible column, Greenplum Database distributes the rows randomly or in round-robin fashion.
+Columns with geometric or user-defined data types are not eligible as Greenplum distribution key columns.
+If a table does not have an eligible column, Greenplum distributes the rows randomly or in round-robin fashion.

-To ensure even distribution of hash-distributed data, choose a distribution key that is unique for each record.
+To ensure even distribution of data, choose a distribution key that is unique for each record.
 If that is not possible, choose

 DISTRIBUTED RANDOMLY.
 For example: